NirmalMadhusoodanan/SampleTemplate-AMlab/Lasercuttingexperimentupdated/procedure.md

 6. Now, enter the dimensions in the range shown in the space provided.<br>
 <img src="images/srcs-9.png"><br>

-7. After entering the values, click Submit dimensions button.
+7. After entering the values, click Submit dimensions button.<br>
 <img src="images/srcs-10.png"><br>

-8. Click on the Speed button to show the speed in the display.
+8. Click on the Speed button to show the speed in the display. <br>
 <img src="images/srcs-10-1.png"><br>

 9. Then click on up arrow to set required speed.
-Then click Enter buton.
+Then click Enter button.<br>
 <img src="images/srcs-10-2.png"><br>
 <img src="images/srcs-10-3.png"><br>

-10. Then click on Origin button to bring the nozzle to starting point of cut.
+10. Then click on Origin button to bring the nozzle to starting point of cut.<br>
 <img src="images/srcs-10-4.png"><br>

-11. After that click Frame button to see the nozzle traverse the border of the cut area.
+11. After that click Frame button to see the nozzle traverse the border of the cut area.<br>
 <img src="images/srcs-10-5.png"><br>

 12. Then click Start-Pause button to start the cutting process.
-The button can be pressed again to pause and resume the cutting process at any time.
+The button can be pressed again to pause and resume the cutting process at any time.<br>
 <img src="images/srcs-10-6.png"><br>

-13. At any point during cutting, the emergency stop can be pressed to stop the process and reset the system using Reset button.
+13. At any point during cutting, the emergency stop can be pressed to stop the process and reset the system using Reset button.<br>
 <img src="images/srcs-10-7.png"><br>

 14. After cutting is finished, click NEXT button.<br>